Tyrosinemia Type 1

 Overview

-Most individuals with tyrosinemia type 1 present as infants with severe liver problems or later in life with liver and kidney problems, decreased growth, and rickets.
-Children with tyrosinemia type 1 also have neurologic crises and severe abdominal pain or other neurologic problems.Click on the image to the left for a depiction of the metabolic pathway involved in the tyrosinemias (from the University of Florida Division of Genetics and Metabolism).
+Tyrosinemia type 1 usually presents as severe liver problems in infants or as liver and kidney problems, decreased growth, and rickets later in life.
+Children with tyrosinemia type 1 can also have neurologic crises and severe abdominal pain or other neurologic problems.

 Other Names & Coding

-E70.21, tyrosinemia
+E70.21, Tyrosinemia

 Prevalence